dannysu/jj-spr/docs/user/commit-message.md

 # Format and Update Commit Messages

+In Jujutsu, commit messages (called "descriptions") follow a similar format to traditional Git commits, but with some jj-specific considerations.

+## Message Format

-You should format your commit messages like this:
+You should format your change descriptions like this:

 ```
 One-line title